makeabilitylab/physcomp/arduino/led-on.md

 A few important notes:

 - Each electronic component that we use from the LED to the resistors to the supply voltage ($$V_s$$) are going to differ slightly from ideal.
-Our carbon film resistors, for example, have a tolerance of 5% (indicated by the gold band) and I measured our supply voltage on the Arduino Uno to be ($$V_s$$=4.902V) rather than 5V.
+Our carbon film resistors, for example, have a tolerance of 5% (indicated by the gold band), and I measured our supply voltage on the Arduino Uno to be ($$V_s$$=4.902V) rather than 5V.
 - The Fluke 115 provides three digits of precision.
 So, the multimeter reads 0.013A, 0.004A, *etc.* Thus, it's not possible to compare our theoretical predictions to the 4th digit of precision (which impacts our low current—milliamp—comparisons).

 Again, we assume a $$V_f=2V$$ for our red LED (we could also measure this directly in each circuit):